Celebrate the 50th anniversary of the Wilderness Act! Alaska refuges contain more than 18 million acres of these spectacular lands.

 Volunteer with Visitor Services

-Beginning August 10, the Visitor Center will be open 9am-5pm Tuesday-Saturday (Closed Sun./Mon.).
+Beginning September 10, the Visitor Center will be open 12pm-5pm Tuesday and Thursday - Saturday, and Wednesday 10am-5pm.
+We are closed Sun./Mon. over the winter.
 See you soon!Learn more

 Join us this summer at the Visitor Center for weekly education programs!Summer 2014 Programs

 The National Wildlife Refuge System, within the U.S. Fish and Wildlife Service, manages a national network of lands and waters set aside to conserve America’s fish, wildlife, and plants.

 Summer is a great time to get outside and explore...
 Need inspiration?
 We came up with 101 ideas:101 Things to Do Outside

 Friday, June 6th will be our first bird banding session this summer to study local landbirds at the Buskin River.
 This citizen science project gathers information for a national program.Get Involved...

 Did you know?